 Core Dumps on ESXi Hosts

-When an ESXi host, a user world, or a virtual machine crashes, a core dump is generated and the host reboots.
-If the ESXi host has encryption mode enabled, the core dump is encrypted with the host key that is in the ESXi key cache.
-This key comes from the KMS and is an AES-256 key, see How vSphere Virtual Machine Encryption Protects Your Environment for some background information.
-What you can do next depends on several factors.
+When an ESXi host, a user world, or a virtual machine crashes, a core dump is generated, and the host reboots.
+If the ESXi host has encryption mode enabled, the core dump is encrypted using a key that is in the ESXi key cache.
+This key comes from the KMS.
+See How vSphere Virtual Machine Encryption Protects Your Environment for background information.

 The following table shows encryption keys used for each core dump type.